nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 04. To move to line number 100, enter `:100` followed by pressing the `[Enter]` key.

-    To write the lines to a file named **newfile**, execute the ex mode command:
+    To write the lines to a file named **newfile**, execute the **ex Mode** command:

     `:.,$w newfile`.

 ##

 05. This can happen when there are unsaved changes in the buffer.
-To discard the unsaved changes and exit anyways, execute the ex mode command: `:q!`.
+To discard the unsaved changes and exit anyways, execute the **ex Mode** command: `:q!`.

 ##